sdam53/Space-Doomers/README.md

   * [Raz Consta](https://github.com/RazConsta)

 How to play:
- * Use w, a, s, d to move and mouse + click to shoot
+ * Use w, a, s, d to move and mouse + click to shoot.
+ * Press f to toggle the shield on and off.

 Weapon Powerup Sound effect obtained from https://www.zapsplat.com